 To curb this alarming menace and restore the balance in the ecosystem, we have to actively get involved in activities that help reduce the harmful effect of this modern era.

-Going green may sound like a whole lot to add to our already busy daily routines, however, it doesn’t have to be a total revamp of our lifestyle.
+Being an eco-warrior may sound like a whole lot to add to our already busy daily routines, however, it doesn’t have to be a total revamp of our lifestyle.
 Little tweaks to our day-to-day activities have a role or two to play in the grand scale of things.

 This is why we took the time to compile this guide to expose you to a few foolproof tips that will help you become a better eco-warrior without breaking a sweat.